Financial Aid & Applicant Support

 Familly Support

-The Financial Aid team at LALA takes into account all the demonstrated need from the financial information shared by the candidates during their application (Financial Form), respecting the regulation on Data Policy, to calculate the scholarships to each candidate.
+The Financial Aid team at LALA considers all the demonstrated needs from the financial information shared by the candidates during their application (Financial Form), respecting the regulation on Data Policy, to calculate the scholarships to each candidate.
 The model considers factors such as family income (total and per capita) and the proportion of all admitted students in the season to provide the distribution of scholarships in the most equitable way possible.

-Briefly, applicants with lower incomes are more likely to receive scholarships, but 90% of the applicants receive a certain amount of financial aid.
+Briefly, lower-income applicants are more likely to receive scholarships, but 90% of the applicants receive a certain amount of financial aid.
+For more details on this topic, check the Financial Aid page.

 You will receive your payment link a few weeks after your admission letter.

-The payment to participate in the v-camp is a way of guaranteeing your participation and it serves not only to increase your commitment and allow an entrance to LALA’s Ecosystem with dozens of opportunities, but also to support the costs that the program has, mainly with the staff that works facilitating, organizing, coaching, creating materials, and providing technical support to all.
-Currently, LALA employs more than 120 people during each camp season and is able to provide leadership development for around 500 students from all over Latin America.
+The payment for participating in the Camp is a way of guaranteeing your participation, and it serves not only to increase your commitment and allow an entrance to LALA’s Ecosystem with dozens of opportunities but also to support the costs that the program has, mainly with the staff that works facilitating, organizing, coaching, creating materials, and providing technical support to all.
+Currently, LALA employs more than 120 people during each Camp season and is able to provide leadership development for around 500 students from all over Latin America.
 As LALA is a non-profit, all revenue from the programs is reinvested, collaborating for the sustainability of the organization.

 If you have further inquiries, feel free to reach out to: